Top 20 Cities With Affordable Rent in the U.S. in 2017

 Affordable rent is hard to find in many cities across the United States.
-Now, we’re not talking about dirt cheso housing, but rather, we mean decent, clean affordable housing in safe neighborhood.
+Now, we’re not talking about dirt cheap housing, but rather we mean decent, clean, affordable housing in a safe neighborhood.

 Some people are forced to live in substandard housing, and some others are even forced to live in their cars.
 Van dwelling is becoming a way of life for many Americans.

 This issue with not having enough affordable housing for average people is really getting out of hand.
 But, fortunately, there are some cities across the United States that still offer affordable rental rates.

 If you earn or can earn between $12 and $20 an hour, and you need to find permanent, affordable housing, keep reading.

 We all know that housing is our biggest expense, so relocating to a different city for low rental rates (or affordable housing in general) might be a smart idea for some people.